 Members voluntary liquidation (MVL)

-An MVL is a tax efficient way to close a solvent company, remove it from the register and release your share capital out of a company whilst benefiting from entrepreneur’s relief.
+An MVL is a tax-efficient way to close a solvent company, remove it from the register and release your share capital out of a company whilst benefiting from Business Asset Disposal Relief (Entrepreneurs’ Relief).
 You can use an MVL to withdraw your investment, but you should be aware that distributions over £25,000 that you take from the company fall under tax rules for capital distributions and as such will be subject to capital gains tax (CGT).
-Wilson Field does not offer individual tax advice and always advise speaking to an independent tax adviser before proceeding with an MVL.
+Wilson Field does not offer individual tax advice and always advise speaking to an independent tax advisor before proceeding with an MVL.

-Using an MVL means that you will usually be eligible for Entrepreneur’s Relief reducing the level of CGT you will pay to only 10%.
+Using an MVL means that you will usually be eligible for Business Asset Disposal Relief (Entrepreneurs’ Relief) reducing the level of CGT you will pay to only 10%.

 If the company is insolvent